 (Fall 2015-16) about our exciting "Go Fund Me" campaign

 to replace about half of the trees killed by the Emerald Ash Borer beetles.
 Each new tree is $300, which includes the purchase, planting, and care provided by youth that we'll hire to just for that purpose.
 We have the professional landscape planting plans in hand and have ordered the first 100 trees to be planted in 2016!
 Please consider a donation to our campaign!
 In memory or in honor of someone perhaps?
 Or just because you love trees!
 All contributions are tax-deductible and no amount is too small!

 Check out this great article, "A Cemetery to Die For"

 [PDF] from the AAA Home & Away Magazine's website!

-.
-You'll learn some great info about Crown Hill and its residents, as well as about our very popular Public Tours
+Written by Chicago travel writer Susan Ward, "A Cemetery to Die For" is about Crown Hill and its residents, as well as our very popular and fun guided Public Tours.

 "TERRIFIC TOURS!" ~